zerasul/mdbook_en/14sound/sound.md

 This 8-bit processor has two functionalities; the first one, to support the sound system together with 8 Kb of RAM, to orchestrate the sound chips.
 On the other hand, in backward compatibility mode it is the main processor for Sega Master System games.

-It is important to know this processor, since when working with the sound, it is necessary to program it, unlike the rest of the components, which usually use more the Motorola 68000 processor; for this reason, it is complicated to use sound in Sega Mega Drive.
+It is important to know this processor, since when working with the sound, it is necessary to program it, unlike the rest of the components, which usually use the Motorola 68000 processor; for this reason, it is complicated to use sound in Sega Mega Drive.

 ## Sound Driver

 As we have been talking about, the sound system is composed of the two chips (Yamaha and PSG), which are orchestrated by the Zilog Z80 processor; therefore, it is necessary to send the information to this processor, and execute the different instructions for the chips to emit the relevant sound.

 This requires knowledge and programming of the Zilog Z80 processor, normally the programming is not done as we are used to in this book using the C programming language.
-Instead, we use assembly language for Z80 processor.
+Instead, we use assembly language for the Z80 processor.

 ```asm
 printc:               ; Routine print character